mrnp95/TQC/README.md

 |c           |-6.9282|-9.8003|-12.9443|-14.2915|-19.0918|
 |d           |-6.7197|-9.5414|-12.573 |-13.7374|-18.0466|-24.0783|-37.305 |-52.920 |-71.793 |-93.755  |

+From above table, it can be seen that method a.ii always agrees method b, which means we should use periodic boundry condition.
+It is still unknown why when lattice size is small method c and d's result are lower than method a and b.

 ### Play with alpha: how many hidden nodes are suitable?

 Study how number of hidden nodes, denoted by num_nh, influences accuracy and training time.
 Fix the __lattice size to 5x5__, train batch number to 1kx10k, optimizer to Sgd(learning_rate=0.01,decay_factor=1), sampler to MetropolisLocal.
 The exact ground state energy of 5x5 lattice is -39.3892.
 In the table below, -27.7808(59) means $-27.7808\pm0.0059$.